Wilmer, Texas: School histories

 Wilmer-Hutchins Independent School District used to serve Wilmer.
 Until the end of the school district, Wilmer Elementary School was located in Wilmer.
 In addition, Kennedy-Curry Middle School and Wilmer-Hutchins High School in Dallas, then under WHISD control, served Wilmer.
 WHISD was closed after spring 2005 with official termination in June 2006.
 After the closure of WHISD property values in the district increased.

 From 2005 to 2009 Wilmer was served by various DISD schools.
-From 2005 to 2006 to 2008–2009 W. W. Bushman, B. F. Darrell, J. N. Ervin, and Whitney M. Young elementary schools served sections of Wilmer.
-From 2009–2010 to 2010–2011 only Bushman, Ervin, and Young served sections of Wilmer.

-In the 2005–2006 and the 2006–2007 school years Sarah Zumwalt Middle School served as Wilmer's middle school.
-From 2006–2007 to 2010–2011 Zumwalt (Darrell, Young, and Ervin zones) and Maynard H. Jackson Middle School (Bushman zone) served portions of Wilmer.

-From 2005–2006 to 2010–2011 A. Maceo Smith High School served as Wilmer's high school.
+The final 12th grade class of WHISD attended South Oak Cliff High School.
+Other than that class, from 2005–2006 to 2010–2011, A. Maceo Smith High School served as Wilmer's high school.

 Dallas ISD was considering opening a new Wilmer-Hutchins Elementary School building, restoring the Wilmer-Hutchins High School building, and demolishing the Kennedy-Curry Middle School building as part of its 2008 bond campaign.
-The district will open Wilmer Hutchins Elementary School in an area within the City of Dallas in 2011.
+The district was scheduled to Wilmer Hutchins Elementary School in an area within the City of Dallas in 2011.
 In November 2010 DISD announced that three schools (Wilmer Hutchins ES, Kennedy-Curry Middle School, and Wilmer-Hutchins HS) would open/re-open in the Wilmer-Hutchins area in 2011.

 The charter school group Honors Academy previously operated Wilmer Academy, a K–8 school, in Wilmer.